-Altix, CXFS, SGI, and the SGI logo are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+CXFS, SGI, and the SGI logo are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

-UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
+Linux is a registered trademark of Linus Torvalds in several countries.
+Windows is a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks mentioned herein are the property of their respective owners.